codeigniter4/docs-update/docs/cli/cli_overview.md

 ## What is the CLI?

 The command-line interface is a text-based method of interacting with computers.
-For more information, check the \[Wikipedia article](#https://en.wikipedia.org/wiki/Command-line-interface)\_.
+For more information, check the [Wikipedia article](https://en.wikipedia.org/wiki/Command-line_interface).

 ## Why Run via the Command-Line?